jolexa/s3-staticsite-multiregion/README.md

 backed by AWS S3 are great because they actually don't require servers to host a website (#serverless, :D).
 However, this outage event broke many SLAs for customers and was a general annoyance or even embarrassing.
-It is true that other regions were not effected too much but `us-east-1` is the most popular region and probably the biggest.
+It is true that other regions were not affected too much but `us-east-1` is the most popular region and probably the biggest.

 I don't want my personal sites to go down in this event.
 Companies don't want their assets to be unavailable, or down.
-Many people can benefit by a better solution here.
+Many people can benefit from a better solution here.
 In expected AWS fashion, they provide the tools (as seen here) but not the end-to-end solution.